 The Veirs Mill Corridor Master Plan area is in the Rock Creek watershed and crosses five subwatersheds: Veirs Mill Mainstem, Turkey Branch, Kengar, Joseph's Branch and Kensington Branch.
 The area is suburban in nature and developed with autocentric uses.
-Most of the development occurred before storm water management regulations were established and the runoff from impervious surfaces contributes to flooding in the area.
+Most of the development occurred before stormwater management regulations were established and the runoff from impervious surfaces contributes to flooding in the area.
+(Refer to Figure 19 for a summary of the environmental issues.)

-The long-term goal of transforming Veirs Mill Road into a multi-modal complete street with bus rapid transit offers opportunities to add green infrastructure, including street trees and storm water management, which will benefit water quality and reduce flooding.
+The long-term goal of transforming Veirs Mill Road into a multimodal complete street with bus rapid transit offers opportunities to add green infrastructure, including street trees and stormwater management, which will benefit water quality and reduce flooding.
 Another potential environmental benefit of the transportation improvements will be a reduction of air pollutants and carbon footprint, as transportation usage shifts from automobiles to pedestrians, bicycles and transit.
 As with all master plans, a carbon footprint analysis is being conducted as part of this plan

 While the Veirs Mill Corridor Master Plan focuses on improved connectivity between transit and community uses, enhanced safety and limited redevelopment to strengthen the existing neighborhoods, there are opportunities for environmental enhancement within existing developments and potential areas of redevelopment.
+The opportunities for environmental enhancement, illustrated in Figure 20, coupled with the transportation improvements and limited redevelopment, will help to address climate change.